Pie90/GOANIM_public/README.md

 The model also requires the COIN-OR CLP solver to be installed in order to be able to solve the linear optimisation problems (https://projects.coin-or.org/Clp)

 List of R packages needed to run the model: raster, clpAPI, ROI.plugin.clp, ROI, slam, doParallel, foreach, unixtools, pryr

+# Model Versions

+GOANIM is provided in two version: version #1 is based on the optimisation of N flows, crop yields and livestock populations; version #2 is based only on the optimisation of N flows and crop yields for cropland production.
+Livestock manure data as to be inputed to the model.
+Check out the model documentation for further details.